zvirja/amazfitbip-nostaldia-watchface/README.md

 - goal icon is now shown only if goal is achieved
 - switched to AM/PM mode
 - moved bell icon under the AM/PM
-- add DND icon at old place of bell icon.
+- add DND icon at old place of bell icon
+- show weather instead of battery status

 # Preview